chrisgzim/jamfscripts/README.md

 - Create a Script that allows admins to set a range for class ids to run the command on.
 (So the CSV doesn't need to be edited)
 - Find a workflow that allows for this whole script to be automated (would involve naming conventions and the sort)
 - Just have a prompt for the class and allow for a one at a time approach to avoid having to edit a CSV document.

+## Erase or Lock Computer

+This is a script I made that has a ton of prompts on it.
+The goal is to help do a mass action for Remote Wipe and Device Lock commands.
+So please use at your own risk.

+This is pretty straight forward.
+The script will default to only device lock unless the varible for '''eraseorlock''' is set to '''1'''.

+The prompts are there if you aren't comfortable leaving your credentials in the script.

+There are probably better ways to do this, but it was a fun proposal by one of my coworkers and I wanted to give it a shot!